-The Department of Psychology offers four research-based BSc programs that focus on the structure and organization of behaviour in humans and animals.
-As a science program, we adopt an objective approach in which the study of behaviour is grounded in empirical evidence.
-Explore our programs in-depth below.
+The Department of Psychological and Brain Sciences offers four research-based BSc programs that focus on the structure and organization of behaviour in humans and animals.
+As a science program, we adopt an approach in which the study of behaviour is grounded in empirical evidence.
+Explore our programs below.

 Psychology is the science that examines the structure and function of behaviour in humans and animals.
 It is concerned with the processes by which behaviour is acquired, maintained, and developed through adaptive interaction with the physical and social aspects of the environment.
 Emphasis is on the genetic, physiological, sensory, cognitive, personality-based, and social structures that mediate behaviour.